-- 1. academic staff members and their abbreviated vitae3 (include any key academic administrators not already included under Category 1 - 2. academic staff profile with respect to number, discipline, degrees, rank, tenure, teaching experience, age, gender, and salary - 3. policies with respect to the employment of full-time and part-time academic staff - 4. teaching loads, committee work, and administrative duties of academic staff members - 5. policies and practices regarding academic staff involvement in scholarship and/or research in the context of the institution's mission statement - 6. policies regarding hiring, evaluation, promotion, tenure, employment conditions and benefits, and dismissal of academic staff members - 7. policies regarding academic freedom and ethical conduct - 8. adequacy of institutional and departmental conflict of interest policies relating to faculty members' performance of their academic responsibilities
+- 1. academic staff members and their abbreviated vitae (include any key academic administrators not already included under Category 1 - 2. academic staff profile with respect to number, discipline, degrees, rank, tenure, teaching experience, age, gender, and salary - 3. policies with respect to the employment of full-time and part-time academic staff - 4. teaching loads, committee work, and administrative duties of academic staff members - 5. policies and practices regarding academic staff involvement in scholarship and/or research in the context of the institution's mission statement - 6. policies and practices regarding assessment of, support for, and rewarding of academic staff teaching effectiveness - 7. policies regarding hiring, evaluation, promotion, tenure, employment conditions and benefits, and dismissal of academic staff members - 8. policies regarding academic freedom and ethical conduct

-3 For organizational evaluations, only key academic administration staff abbreviated CVs are needed.
+&lt;sup>3 For organizational evaluations, only key academic administration staff abbreviated CVs are needed.
 For comprehensive evaluations, abbreviated CVs are needed for key academic administration staff and academic staff teaching in the approved degree programs.

-- 9. communication of academic staff responsibilities, obligations, employment conditions, and benefits - 10. provisions for academic staff participation in governance - 11. opportunities and support for professional development and improvement of instruction - 12. future plans and priorities regarding academic staff.
+- 9. adequacy of institutional and departmental conflict of interest policies relating to faculty members' performance of their academic responsibilities - 10. communication of academic staff responsibilities, obligations, employment conditions, and benefits - 11. provisions for academic staff participation in governance - 12. opportunities and support for professional development and improvement of instruction - 13. future plans and priorities regarding academic staff.
 For new institutions or those proposing to offer a first degree, provide evidence of sufficient academic expertise or concrete plans to obtain it in order to launch the proposed program(s)